-Cult of Luna has been and always will be one of those bands that stuck with the foundation in sound they created nearly 14 years ago.
-Hailing from Umea, Sweden, Cult of Luna made their reputation in the metal world as one of the best and well-known acts that play the same style of sludge/post-rock hybrid as Isis and Pelican.
-What sets apart the band from their contemporaries were their distinct atmosphere and the inherent darkness, which is the foundation of their sound.
-The band’s style evolved during later years as they experimented by expanding their soundscape and instrumentation and adding more members to make their live performances truly epic.
+Hailing from Umea, Sweden, Cult of Luna made their reputation in the metal world as one of the best and well-known acts that play the same style of sludge/post-rock hybrid as Isis and Pelican, all in the while evolving their sound to greater heights with each consecutive release.
+What sets apart the band from their contemporaries were their distinctive brand of darkness and dramatic atmosphere.

 ) and of Faust of German legend (“Beyond Fate”).
 The experimentation should be noted as they add cello parts in “Sleep”, samples within passages like Neurosis did, and the acoustic guitar at the end of “The Sacrifice”.
 Cult of Luna seemed to have masterfully composed a solid debut with exploding crescendos, overwhelmingly dark atmospheres, and impressive songwriting and musicianship.

-That is to say that this isn’t to be avoided and cast aside as an unnecessary listen in the band’s discography.
-No, this is recommended to be given a listen.
-The self-titled is definitely the darkest effort Cult of Luna has made yet.
-Cult of Luna never forgot their roots as they never changed their sound; they only altered and improved upon it.
-Even after their musical evolution, they were amazing in their beginning.
+That is not to say that this should be avoided and cast aside as an unnecessary listen in the band’s discography.
+No, this is recommended to be given a listen for all fans of atmospherically crushing dark metal.